 Contrary to popular belief, salary negotiations don’t have to be hard and bitter conversations.
 You have to believe that you’re both working towards what’s best for you.
 A productive salary negotiation transpires when individuals acknowledge and accept that employees should receive an adequate payment that aligns with their worth.

-A1.
-Five fast tips for negotiating a salary are as follows.
+Here are five fast tips for negotiating a great salary -

-A2.
-When negotiating your salary, be sure to include the following.
+When negotiating your salary, be sure to include the following -

-A3.
 You can negotiate your salary best by figuring out who you will be negotiating with and understanding where they are coming from.
-By accurately pinpointing the areas where they are likely to be flexible and where they aren’t willing to compromise, you will be in a better position to ask for things that are more likely to be acquiesced to.
+By accurately pinpointing the areas where they are likely to be flexible and where they aren’t willing to compromise, you will be in a better position to ask for things that are more likely to be approved.

-A4.
-Prepare to negotiate your salary in the following ways.
+Prepare to negotiate your salary in the following ways -